Naninovel Scripts

 @goto .Epilogue

-When line starts with a semicolon literal (;) it's considered a comment statement.
+When line starts with semicolon literal (;) it's considered a comment statement.
 Comment lines are completely ignored by the engine when scripts are parsed.
-You can use comment lines to add notes or annotations for yourself or other team members who work with naninovel scripts.
+Use comment lines to add notes or annotations for yourself or other team members working with naninovel scripts.

 ; The following command will auto-save the game.